tlswg/dtls13-spec/draft-ietf-tls-dtls13.md

 be protected using the same keys.
 These limits are specific to an AEAD algorithm, and apply equally to DTLS.
 Implementations SHOULD NOT protect more records than allowed by the limit specified for the negotiated AEAD.
+Implementations SHOULD initiate a key update before reaching this limit.

 {{!TLS13}} does not specify a limit for AEAD_AES_128_CCM, but the analysis in
 {{ccm-bounds}} shows that a limit of 2^23 packets can be used to obtain the